 Oscars 2021 predictions: Nomadland, ChloÃ© Zhao, Chadwick Boseman

-It's been a weird year, but the Oscars are filled with great movies like Nomadland, Borat, Minari and Promising Young Woman, facing off April 25.
+The 2021 Academy Award nominations are filled with great movies like Nomadland, Borat, Minari and Promising Young Woman, and the winners are revealed this Sunday.

 More in www.cnet.com